feynard/zeeman/README.md

 ### Some details

-In some way such phenomena is quite counter intuitive, since it shows that it's possible that a smooth change of input of a differentiable dynamical system can cause singularity in output.
+In some way such phenomena are quite counter intuitive, since it shows that it's possible that a smooth change of input of a differentiable dynamical system can cause singularity in output.
 This effect can be explained geometrically looking at the equilibrium surface of a given system.
 For more, feel free to contact and see the reference:
-* Arnol'd V.I. - Catastrophe Theory, Second Edition [Springer-Verlag, 1986]
+* Arnol'd V.I. - Catastrophe Theory, 2nd Edition [Springer-Verlag, 1986]

+Main OpenGL reference:
+* Angel E., Shreiner D. - Interactive Computer Graphics: A Top-Down Approach with Shader-Based OpenGL, 6th Edition [Addison Wesley, 2011]